 Here is the list of SPARK certified pre-schools.

 ⇒ Related Read: Finding The Ideal Childcare Centre

 Round 2: Choosing Your Curriculum

-After you feel the childcare has met the needs for the checklist above, the next thing you can ask yourself is, what sort of curriculum does the school adopts?
+After you feel the childcare has met the needs of the checklist above, the next thing you can ask yourself is, what sort of curriculum does the school adopt?
 Are you looking for a play-based curriculum?
 Or something more creative that focuses on the arts?

 Here are the different types of curriculum you can find offered in various centres: